Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Jake McCarthy At The Plate

-- McCarthy has five doubles, five triples, two home runs and 21 walks while batting .246.
+- McCarthy is hitting .251 with five doubles, five triples, two home runs and 21 walks.

-- In 67 games played this year, he has gone deep in just two of them.
+- He has hit a home run in two of 68 games played this year, and in 0.8% of his plate appearances.

-- McCarthy has driven in a run in 11 games this season (16.4%), including two games with multiple runs batted in.
+- In 12 games this season (17.6%), McCarthy has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 27 games this season (40.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.